 The candidate must complete the nomination form before the close of nominations and supply a manifesto that complies with the elections information (electronically) before the deadline given.

-Candidates may not run as teams or slates.

 Upon submitting the nomination form, the candidates are bound by the terms and conditions of the election as noted in the elections information and Standing Orders.